Homeowners insurance discounts

 It's good practice to review your policies every six months and to shop around for the best rates and coverage.
 Quote comparison sites can get the job done in minutes, so do the same for your car insurance and health insurance.

 Different insurers use very different calculations to determine your premiums.
-Cheaper isn't always better if a policy omits critical coverage — but if you don’t bother to compare, you could be overpaying by as much as $1,000 per year for the same protection.
+Cheaper isn't always better if a policy omits critical coverage — but if you don’t bother to compare, you could be overpaying for the same protection.